maldoinc/wireup/docs/pages/index.md

 ### 🧪 Simplified Testing

-Wireup does not patch your servies and lets you test them in isolation.
+Wireup does not patch your services and lets you test them in isolation.

 If you need to use the container in your tests, you can have it create parts of your services or perform dependency substitution.